-Thank you to our loyal backers of Shroud of the Avatar.
-Release 15 access for all backers at First Responder level and above begins this Thursday, February 26 at 10:30 AM Central Time (16:30 UTC).
+Thank you for being a loyal backer and follower of Shroud of the Avatar.
+Release 44 access for all Early Access backers begins this Thursday, July 27, at 10:30 AM US Central Daylight Time (15:30 UTC).

-Also, remember that while we are providing new content with each release, our community is working overtime to make new events for you to enjoy, so be sure to check out a couple of the Community Events Calendars run by our community members (via in game book or the player run websites Avatars Circle Community Events and Events of the Avatars calendar).
+Also, remember that while we are providing new content with each release, our community is working overtime to make new events for you to enjoy.
+Be sure to check out a couple of the event calendars run by our community members.

 Thank you again for your continued support.
 This is truly the most amazing community we have ever worked with, and we are proud to be on this journey with you!